How can I preach the truth and save souls

 I can’t express how important it is to be willing to die so to serve God and save souls–wanting nothing but His will.

-If we get tangled up in seeking anything but to Love God, like wanting:
+Our work will seem good but fall into sin…guaranteed, if we get tangled up in seeking anything but to Love God by doing His will, like wanting:

 Success-If we aren’t careful, when success happens, we will begin to crave it.
 Who doesn’t like being successful?
-Oh, someone converts, someone complements us, people begin seeing us a holy…oh, that is exciting and good.
-But with everything good, the devil does his best to twist it making it into something to pride us with and the good winds up destroying our souls.
+Oh, lets say someone converts, someone complements us, people begin seeing us a holy…oh, that is exciting and can be good.
+But with everything good, the devil does his best to twist it and make it into something to pride ourselves with.
+Then the good winds up destroying our souls.
 Beware!

-If we allow the devil, he will take what is good and see to it we make our success into an attachment–something we long, which causes all sorts of loss of grace and the ruin of works…since we are only to long for God alone–no form of idolatry must exist in our hearts.
+If we allow the devil, he will take what is good and see to it we make our success into an attachment–something we long for–an idol.
+Then we will be seemingly doing “good” on the outside to everyone around us but inside our “good” will be derived and driven by sin, which injures God’s Sacred Heart–doesn’t actually serve Him–causing all sorts of loss of grace and the ruin of works (even if they appear successful).

-Plus, when failure happens, from wanting success, we might fall into despair…or disappointment to say the least.
-That will stifle our progress too since we took our eyes off of serving God and seeking His will alone.
-Instead of living for God, if we care caught seeking success, we will want things to go the way we desire, as if our will is The Way.
+Plus, when failure happens, from wanting success, we will become upset, fall into despair…or disappointment to say the least.
+Then, we will clearly see how we have made success our idol–what we long for or need to make us happy.
+This longing for our will will stifle our progress too, since we took our eyes off of serving God and seeking His will alone and sought our own will.
+Instead of living for God, we will want things to go the way we desire, as if our will is The Way.
+Oh, how foolish we can become.

 Conversions-To truly love/serve God and preach well, we must never put hope in anyone converting as our goal for our efforts.
 We must do all simply for the one reason–to love God for His will alone.
 That is it.
 Sure we can desire for everyone in the world to be saved, but our true desire–what we really long for–is for God’s will alone.